List of largest insects: True flies (Diptera)

+Gauromydas heros (which can reach a wingspan of 10 cm and a body length of 7 cm) has the largest wing surface area of any Diptera.
+It might also have the longest body length of any fly at 7 cm (although it is rivaled by Microstylum magnum and Phellus piliferus for this title).

+The heaviest flies are the timber flies from the genus Pantophthalmus (with Pantophthalmus bellardi being the largest species of this genus known).

+The largest members of Asilidae (Microstylum, Phellus and Blepharotes) are almost as bulky.

 Fleas (Siphonaptera)

 The largest species of flea is Hystrichopsylla schefferi.
 This parasite, known exclusively from the fur of the mountain beaver, can reach a length of 1.2 cm.

 Thrips (Thysanoptera)

 Members of the genus Phasmothrips are the largest thrips.
 The maximum size of these species is about 1.3 cm.

 Caddisflies (Trichoptera)

 The largest of the small, moth-like caddisflies is Eubasilissa maclachlani.
 This species can range up to 7 cm across the wings.